Sparrow1029/osage_selenium_testing/README.md

 ...
 (osage-tests) $ pip install -r requirements.txt
 ```
-These tests currently only use Firefox with `geckodriver`, so you will need to install that for your system.
-Instructions can be found here.
+These tests currently only use Firefox with `geckodriver`, so you will need to install that for your system:
+* Mac OSX:
+Easiest is to use a package manager like Homebrew
+`brew install geckodriver`
+* Linux (Ubuntu):
+`sudo apt install geckodriver`
+* Windows (works with other systems as well):
+1. Navigate to Mozilla/geckodriver [release page](https://github.com/mozilla/geckodriver/releases)
+2. Download the proper release
+3. Unzip and install

 Now you should be ready to go!
 run the tests with `pytest -v --capture=no BasicTest.py`